hsiuhsiu/code-notes/notes/code_notes.md

 2. Start a new code-note project by `gatsby new code-notes https://github.com/MrMartineau/gatsby-starter-code-notes`
 3. The project is already a git repository.
 Link that to a GitHub repository.
 I named it `code-notes`.
 4. Follow the official instruction to generate the website and publish to GitHub Page.
 I specifically did
       - **Within the repository**, install gh-pages.
 I did `npm install gh-pages --save-dev`
       - Added `pathPrefix: "/code-notes",`(the repository name) to `module.exports` in the file `gatsby-config.js`
       - Added `"deploy": "gatsby build --prefix-paths && gh-pages -d public"` to `"scripts"` in `package.json`
       - Created a branch called `gh-pages`
       - `npm run deploy` will generate the website and check-in codes to the `gh-pages` branch automatically.
 5. In the GitHub webpage, go to the settings of the repository to let GitHub Pages to host the project page.
 Choose `gh-pages` branch and `/(root)` as the path.
 The code-notes webpage shows up in `<username>.github.io/code-notes.`

 ## How to write a new entry
+1. Go to the master branch of the repository `code-notes`
-1. Add a markdown file under the `notes` directory.
+2. Add a markdown file under the `notes` directory.
 About the format, check an [example](https://github.com/mrmartineau/gatsby-starter-code-notes/blob/master/notes/example-note.md) or just copy from an existing one.
-2. `npm run deploy` to generate and publish.
+3. `npm run deploy` to generate and publish.
+It will update the `gh-pages` branch.
-3. Version control the notes as your wish.
+4. Version control the notes using the master branch.

 ## References